mlrun/mlrun/docs/feature-store/using-spark-engine.md

 ## Spark over S3 - full flow example

 For Spark to work with S3, it requires several properties to be set.
+Spark over S3 can be executed both remotely and locally.
 The following example writes a feature set to S3 in the parquet format in a remote k8s job:

 One-time setup: